OrionQuest/CS428/_sources/homeworks/homework2.txt

 .. topic:: Problem 1

-    Write an OpenGL program to load a 3D humanoid model and display it to screen.
+    Write an OpenGL program to load a stick figure and display it to screen.
 Implement controls for lifting it's arms and legs using key bindings.
 Note that there should be a separate control for the upper/lower left and right arms (and similarly for the legs).
     When the upper arm is moved, the lower arm should move as well, analogous to how the human body moves.

+    **Extra Credit:** Replace the stick figure with a 3D humanoid model.

 .. topic:: Problem 2 (**Intruder Alarm**)